Ubiquity in graphs II: Ubiquity of graphs with nowhere-linear end structure: Introduction

 \begin{ubqconjecture} Every locally finite connected graph is $\preceq$-ubiquitous. \end{ubqconjecture}

-In \cite{A13} Andreae proved that his conjecture holds for a large class of locally finite graphs.
-The exact definition of this class is technical, but in particular his result implies the following.

-\begin{theorem}[Andreae, {\cite[Corollary 2]{A13}}] Let $G$ be a connected, locally finite graph of finite tree-width such that every block of $G$ is finite.
-Then $G$ is $\preceq$-ubiquitous. \end{theorem}
+In~\cite{A13} Andreae proved that his conjecture holds for a large class of locally finite graphs.
+The exact definition of this class is technical, but in particular his result implies the following. \begin{theorem}[Andreae, {\cite[Corollary 2]{A13}}] Let~$G$ be a connected, locally finite graph of finite tree-width such that every block of~$G$ is finite.
+Then~$G$ is $\preceq$-ubiquitous. \end{theorem}

-Note that every end in such a graph $G$ must have degree\footnotemark[1] one.
+Note that every end in such a graph must have degree\footnotemark[1] one.

-Andreae's proof employs deep results about well-quasi-orderings of labelled (infinite) trees \cite{L71} .
-Interestingly, the way these tools are used does not require the extra condition in Theorem~\ref{t:And2} that every block of $G$ is finite and so it is natural to ask if his proof can be adapted to remove this condition.
-And indeed, it is the purpose of the present and subsequent paper in our series, \cite{BEEGHPTIII}, to show that this is possible, i.e.\ that all connected, locally finite graphs of finite tree-width are $\preceq$-ubiquitous.
+Andreae's proof employs deep results about well-quasi-orderings of labelled (infinite) trees~\cite{L71}.
+Interestingly, the way these tools are used does not require the extra condition in Theorem~\ref{t:And2} that every block of~$G$ is finite and so it is natural to ask if his proof can be adapted to remove this condition.
+And indeed, it is the purpose of the present and subsequent paper in our series,~\cite{BEEGHPTIII}, to show that this is possible, i.e.\ that all connected, locally finite graphs of finite tree-width are $\preceq$-ubiquitous.